TAGOOZ/blackboard-downloader/README.md

 ![Blackboard Files Downloader Logo](logo.png)

-A Chrome extension that automatically downloads files from Blackboard Learning Management System.
+A Chrome extension that automatically downloads files from Blackboard LMS with ONE SHOT.

 ## Features